montel-ig/westend-indians/deployment/ansible/roles/montel.certbot_cron/README.md

 Description
 ----

 Runs `certbot renew` with cron.
 Every week.
+Adds mailto variable, so working sendmail setup is good to have

 Usage